 But I won’t be in any debt.

-In other words, the worst-case scenario is that Will and I will live more frugally than we need to.
+In other words, the worst-case scenario is that I live more frugally than I need to.

 Given the potential upside, that’s not so bad.